rppicomidi/usb_midi_host/README.md

 `CFG_TUH_DEVICE_MAX*16*6` data bytes are required.
 If the application needs to save memory, in file `tusb_cfg.h` set `CFG_TUH_CABLE_MAX` to something less than 16 as long as it is at least 1.

-For Arduino builds, you can configure this parameter at runtime by calling tuh_midih_define_limits().

-## Subclass of Audio Control
-A MIDI device is supposed to have an Audio Control Interface and it may have an Audio Streaming Interface before the the MIDI Streaming Interface, that this driver supports.
-Many commercial devices do not have even the Audio Control Interface.
-To support these devices, the descriptor parser in this driver will skip past Audio Control Interface and Audio Streaming Interface descriptors and open only the MIDI Interface.

-An audio streaming host driver can use this driver by passing a pointer to the MIDI interface descriptor that is found after the audio streaming interface to the midih_open() function.
-That is, an audio streaming host driver would parse the audio control interface descriptor and then the audio streaming interface and endpoint descriptors.
-When the next descriptor pointer points to a MIDI interface descriptor, call midih_open() with that descriptor pointer.

-## Class Specific Interface and Requests
-The host driver only makes use of the informaton in the class specific interface descriptors to extract string descriptors from each IN JACK and OUT JACK.
-To use these, you must set `CFG_MIDI_HOST_DEVSTRINGS` to 1 in your application's tusb_config.h file.
-It does not parse ELEMENT items for string descriptors.

-This driver does not support class specific requests to control ELEMENT items, nor does it support non-MIDI Streaming bulk endpoints.

-## MIDI Class Specific Descriptor Total Length Field Ignored
-I have observed at least one keyboard by a leading manufacturer that sets the wTotalLength field of the Class-Specific MS Interface Header Descriptor to include the length of the MIDIStreaming Endpoint Descriptors.
-This is wrong per my reading of the specification.

-## Message Buffer Details
-Messages buffers composed from USB data received on the IN endpoint will never contain running status because USB MIDI 1.0 class does not support that.
-Messages buffers to be sent to the device on the OUT endpont can contain running status (the message might come from a UART data stream from a 5-pin DIN MIDI IN cable on the host, for example), and thanks to pull request#3 from @moseltronics, this driver should correctly parse or compose 4-byte USB MIDI Class packets from streams encoded with running status.

-Message buffers to be sent to the device may contain real time messages such as MIDI clock.
-Real time messages may be inserted in the message byte stream between status and data bytes of another message without disrupting the running status.
-However, because MIDI 1.0 class messages are sent as four byte packets, a real-time message so inserted will be re-ordered to be sent to the device in a new 4-byte packet immediately before the interrupted data stream.

-Real time messages the device sends to the host can only appear between the status byte and data bytes of the message in System Exclusive messages that are longer than 3 bytes.

 ## Poorly Formed USB MIDI Data Packets from the Device
 Some devices do not properly encode the code index number (CIN) for the